fnproject/flow/docs/API.md

 ```

-or an `thenCompbine` stage that blocks until two stages are complete and passes both results to a closure
+or an `thenCombine` stage that blocks until two stages are complete and passes both results to a closure
 ```
 POST /v1/flow/1212b145-5695-4b57-97b8-54ffeda83210/stage HTTP/1.1
 Content-type: application/json